Science

 Learner.org

-, hosted by Annenberg Media, offers video tutorials on many academic subjects including science.
-Although the site is designed as a teacher's aid, it's a useful resource for the layman, too.
+offers video tutorials on many academic subjects including science.
+Although the site is designed as a teacher's aid, it's a useful resource for kids, too.
 There are videos on a number of science topics for students in kindergarten through high school.
-A free registration is required to view the videos.
+Free registration is required to view the videos.

 For physics ...